mitodl/ocw-hugo-themes/README.md

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/moesif-origin-cors-changer1/)
 ### Environment variables

-For development you'll need to set a few environment variables.
+There are some environment variables you can use to configure optional funcionality such as search, `ocw-studio` API integration for new courses and news items on the home page and `ocw-to-hugo` integration to easily source existing OCW course content for testing.
 The `.env.example` file will get you started.
 Here are the variables and what they do:

 | Variable | Example | Description |
 | --- | --- | --- |